 - Misplaced Accent: Despite being from the Iron Islands, Theon sounds Northern, likely due to his time with the Stark family.

-- It's particularly noticable in Series 2 where the Ironborn characters sound vastly different than Theon does.
+- It's particularly noticable in Season 2 where the Ironborn characters sound vastly different than Theon does.

 - Yara also pronounces his name as "Tee-on", not "They-on".
 This implies that even he has forgotten how to say his own name.